Famous trees found in the UK: history and where to see

-Trees come in many different varieties, shapes and sizes, but there are some among the many that especially stand out.
-Whether it’s because they’ve got an impressive historical connection or because their appearance makes an impression instead, these trees and woodland areas are certainly worth a visit.
+Trees come in many different varieties, shapes and sizes, but there are some that have become so iconic that we know them by name.
+Whether it’s because they’ve got an impressive historical connection or because of their striking form, our list of trees and woodland areas are certainly worth a visit.

 Possibly the most famous tree in the whole of the UK, The Major Oak’s hollow trunk was supposedly used as a hideout by Robin Hood’s merry men.
 While tree dating has suggested this is not possible, as the tree would have been only a sapling when Robin Hood was around 800 years ago, Sherwood Forest is still a magical place to visit.